sjpradhan/Acc-Trans/README.md

 2. Help of power query we can do such a task.
 Power query has amazing feature known as append query.
 3. Later save it as csv file and store it in a database.
 4. Using Python's library pandas I do data manipulation as per our requirment.

+## Contact me: For any feedback or questions